Last updated on October 30, 2023

 The grooves also add thickness to the pasta, making it more enjoyable to chew, especially when it is ยซal denteยป.
 That is to say, still a little dry on the inside, as we eat it in Italy.

-But ragรน is also an excellent combination with tortiglioni; the most famous outside Italy is the Bolognese sauce, but in the regions of Italy other types of ragรน are also traditional, for example the ragรน alla Genovese which is typical of Naples, without tomato and with lots of onion.
+Ragรน is also an excellent combination with tortiglioni; the most famous outside Italy is likely the Bolognese, but there are other kinds, for example the ragรน alla Genovese which is typical of Naples, without tomato and with lots of onion.

-In Italy we also like to eat a plate of tortiglioni with tomato sauce and basil, especially with San Marzano tomatoes which we always recommend to make a better sauce, which you can also find outside Italy as peeled tomatoes.
+In Italy we also like to eat tortiglioni simply with tomato and basil, especially with San Marzano tomatoes which we always recommend to make a better sauce, which you can also find outside Italy as peeled tomatoes.

 On this page we prepared tortiglioni alla carbonara: we share ingredients and step-by-step instructions.